 Most will want to participate, as we will, no doubt, take great pride in our community.
 However, we fully appreciate that some, due to age, health or time constraints may be less involved.
 But if you can’t mow a lawn or rake leaves, perhaps you can make coffee, hot chocolate or soup for those who can.
 We believe that there is a way for everyone to be involved.

 We will have sufficiently wide doorways in all common areas, many accessible paths and an elevator, along with appropriately placed handicapped parking spaces.
-We plan to have some raised garden beds (probably on our roof top) that will be wheelchair accessible.
+We plan to have some raised garden beds that will be wheelchair accessible.
 Additionally, we are partnering with a local society that supports those with disabilities and they are offering input into the design process for common spaces.
-(This society has expressed an interest in purchasing several of our units.)
 We are not able to design individual units to accommodate a person’s particular disability.
 That would have to be done at the owner’s expense.
 We want, as much as possible, for our community to reflect the diversity that exists in the greater community.
 Another of our goals is to build a development that gives people the greatest possibility of aging in place.

 The common house is truly the heart of the community.
-It is where people gather to eat meals together, chat, plan, do crafts, exercise, dance, do photography, play bridge, build things, play cards, make music or just hang out in the rooftop lounge.
-It will also be where you can access quiet office space so that you can work very close to home.
+It is where people gather to eat meals together, chat, plan, do crafts, exercise, dance, do photography, play bridge, build things, play cards, make music or just hang out in the lounge area.
 The common house is effectively an extension of your home.
 It’s where community happens.

 We have many avid gardeners in our community.
-As a result, we are planning community gardens both at the ground level and on the rooftop of our Common House.
-In addition, we will be incorporating fruit bearing trees and shrubs into our landscape and there will be an abundance of herbs in our courtyard level community planters.
+As a result, we are planning community gardens at our Common House.
+In addition, we will incorporate fruit bearing trees and shrubs into our landscape and there will be an abundance of herbs in our courtyard level community planters.
 We will even have planters designated for children interested in gardening.
 So, yes, there will be plenty of opportunities to garden and an edible landscaping for all to enjoy.

 Elementary, Middle and Secondary schools are located with 2.5 kms of our location.
 Kwantlen Polytechnic University is located 3 kms away.